make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [AdamB2023](https://github.com/AdamB2023) for assisting with support for Klarta Humea humidifiers.
 - [M4R7IN5](https://github.com/M4R7IN5) for assisting with support for Lenovo E1 vacuum cleaners.
 - [pmazz](https://github.com/pmazz) for contributing Italian translations.
-- [thewolf-oz](https://github.com/thewolf-oz) for assisting with support for Arlec 12-speed tower fans.
+- [thewolf-oz](https://github.com/thewolf-oz) for assisting with support for Arlec 12-speed tower fans, 6-speed floor fans.